-I too was thoughtful and mysterious, just like Garry Kasparov: beating a biscuit-tin-shaped pile of semiconductors should be a breeze for a man of my towering intellect.
+I too was thoughtful and mysterious, just like Garry Kasparov: beating a biscuit-tin-shaped pile of semiconductors should be a snap for a man of my towering intellect.
 The problem was, that on the intermediate level setting, (not even advanced), the computer roundly thrashed me.
 I must have played hundreds of games and lost every last one of them, until one day the machine made a stupid move.
 I couldn’t believe my luck.
 I quickly took control of the battlefield and won a game against that wretched computer, but my victory was hollow.
 I started to think that Kasparov’s computer let me win, with the objective of continuity of torture that would make life miserable for the foreseeable future.
 I played a few more games and lost, before throwing my bricks out of the pram and assigning the computer to the skip.
 I was starting to hate chess; it felt as if it had ruined my life at the expense of what little free time I had.

 Thirty years later I found myself writing the book and those early games came back to haunt me.
 I took some time to research how Garry Kasparov would think.
 How did he become so successful?
 Did he have a photographic memory or a genius IQ?
 In his book, How Life Imitates Chess, I found a number of surprising answers, but I also answered my own question.
 Would Garry Kasparov endorse my book?
 No, he most certainly would not!
 I didn’t need to ask him personally, because he made it abundantly clear in his own writing that he had nothing but contempt for chess players or writers who did not understand how the game was played at a championship level.
 He considered people who entered tournaments, without the prerequisite skills, to be disrespectful.
 He felt that writers, and Hollywood in particular, had done the royal game no favours; they had a habit of portraying chess masters as near- crazy people.
 Oh no!
 I had written a book about a near-crazy chess genius who had a photographic memory.

 To be fair, there was light at the end of the tunnel and for once it wasn’t that of an oncoming train.
 Even the most cursory research quickly revealed a potential candidate for the title of near-insane chess genius with a photographic memory.
 According to his obituary, Bobby Fischer, a Chicago-born former child prodigy would perplex his fans with angry gestures, decade-long sulks and outrageous outbursts.
 Fischer gave his title away only three years later to the Soviet champion Anatoly Karpov, after refusing to defend it.
 He spent years in obscurity before breaking US sanctions to play and beat Spassky in the former Yugoslavia during the Balkan wars.
 This resulted in him becoming a fugitive from the US who sought his extradition.
 However, it was the bizarre circumstances of his final years that really earned him the crown.
 Whilst being of Jewish ancestry, he continued to complain that he was a victim of a Jewish conspiracy.
 After the 2001 attacks on the World Trade Centre, he gave an interview on a Philippine radio station to say that he hoped that the United States would soon be wiped out.
-He spent months in a Japanese jail cell, and his final years were spent as a wild-haired shambling recluse after Iceland gave him refuge.
+He spent months in a Japanese jail cell, and his final years were spent as a wild-haired shambling recluse after Iceland gave him refuge status.
 He died aged 64.
 The symbolism of one square of the board for every year of his life did not go unnoticed by Russian chess grandmaster Mark Taimanov, who lost to Fischer in 1971.

 The deeper I researched, the more candidates for the crazy person chess crown loomed into view.
 Vassily Ivanchuk or Chucky to aficionados, rarely looked at the board, instead, casting around the room to gaze at the walls and ceiling.
 He is reported to have broken his toes in a fit of temper when kicking a brick column after losing a match.
 Another threw himself out of a fifth-floor balcony window.
 It would seem that chess did not bring great joy to the lives of everyone it touched, or maybe they too had owned a Kasparov electronic chess set, similar to the one that had so cursed me.